-Generally speaking, the IRS sending you certified mail document is to show the IRS has attempted to give you notice of whatever tax debt issue the IRS wants to address with you.
+Generally speaking, the IRS sending you an IRS certified mail document is to show the IRS has attempted to give you notice of whatever tax debt issue the IRS wants to address with you.

-The IRS sent you certified mail because the IRS wants to protect itself in case, among other reasons, you argue the IRS failed to give you notice and an opportunity to a hearing.
+The IRS sent you an IRS certified mail because the IRS wants to protect itself in case, among other reasons, you argue the IRS failed to give you notice and an opportunity to a hearing.
 If the IRS fails to give you notice and an opportunity for a hearing then in certain cases the IRS brings up Constitutional issues regarding your right to Due Process.
-Also, the IRS is required to send certain notices via certified mail (often they can either do that or hand deliver).
+Also, the IRS is required to send certain notices via IRS certified mail (often they can either do that or hand deliver).

-Importantly, ignoring the IRS certified mail fails to benefit you because the IRS meets its notice requirement if the IRS gives you notice in person (hands you the letter) or sends you the letter via certified mail to your last known address regardless if you accept delivery of the letter.
+Importantly, ignoring the IRS certified mail fails to benefit you because the IRS meets its notice requirement if the IRS gives you notice in person (hands you the letter) or sends you the letter via IRS certified mail to your last known address regardless if you accept delivery of the letter.
 In other words, the “bury your head in the sand” technique accomplishes absolutely nothing in regard to the IRS certified mail.

 Why did the IRS decide to send certified Letter?

-Generally, the IRS decides to send you a letter through certified mail through pre-defined policies and procedures.
+Generally, the IRS decides to send you an IRS letter through IRS certified mail through pre-defined policies and procedures.
 The IRS includes these policies and procedures in its Internal Revenue Manual (a guide that IRS employees should follow assuming they know their own rules).

-Mostly, an IRS computer automatically sends IRS letters including certified mail.
-Sometimes, if the IRS assigned an IRS employee to work on your case, this IRS employee may manually send you a letter through certified mail.
+Mostly, an IRS computer automatically sends IRS letters including IRS certified mail.
+Sometimes, if the IRS assigned an IRS employee to work on your case, this IRS employee may manually send you an IRS letter through IRS certified mail.